ackertyson/dock-ops/README.md

 3. `rake install` (or, if you don't have Rake, `gem build dock-ops.gemspec && sudo gem install -l dock-ops`)

-*NOTE: you still need to install the real Docker applications; `dock-ops` is just a wrapper.*
+*NOTE: you still need to install the real Docker applications; DockOps is just a wrapper.*

 ## Testing